enemonsieur/offis_repo/PROJECTS/Videos Tiktok.md

 # Publish more consistenly
-What separates the top 1% bloggers from the crowd?
+Wanna know what separates the top 1% content creator from the crowd?

-Consistency.
+It's their publishing system.

+Because the have
 3 powerful ideas by @fortelabs to create a content usine without feeling overwhelmed.
 Thread👇🏿
 ---------------------------------------------------